Maksims/shared-spaces/README.md

 Quick facts:
 - the experience uses [peerjs](https://peerjs.com/) to communicate between headsets.
 - the experience will send the shared space UUID and the peerjs UUID to a server and it will return a list of other headsets with that same shared space UUID.
 This list is then used to connect to the other sets.
-- every 5 seconds, the location of the headset and the controllers are sent to the other participants.
+- every 5th frame (~18 times a second with 90Hz / every ~56ms), the location of the headset and the controllers are sent to the other participants.
-- hit testing of the bullits is done on the headset that does the "shooting".
+- hit testing of the bullets is done on the headset that does the "shooting".
 Score is also kept on the server and sent down to all participants.